Nowhere to Run To, Nowhere to Hide

 Who determines when racial inequality is discussed or protested?
 The imbalance of power and control cycles back to the inequality of institutionalized power and privilege.
 It puts people of color at a disadvantage to the point where they have to request to talk about race.

 When people turn on a football or baseball game or a NASCAR race, they do not want to be unified.
 It’s competition.
-There is a winner and a loser.
+There are winners and losers.
 No, when people turn on a football game, they want to be entertained.
 And more and more players are pushing back the notion that their sole purpose is to entertain others while real lives and real people are dying and suffering.